 Inspiring and training exemplary physicians, scientists and leaders to optimize health and health care in Arizona and beyond.
 We are uniquely positioned to accelerate the biomedical and economic engines in Phoenix and the State by leveraging our vital relationships with key clinical and community partners.

-- Four pillars empower the College’s mission and vision for the future.
-The Education Pillar, Research Pillar, Clinical Pillar and Community Service Pillar converge in many areas and synergistically form the foundation of the College
+- Four pillars empower the college’s mission and vision for the future.
+The Education Pillar, Research Pillar, Clinical Pillar and Community Service Pillar converge in many areas and synergistically form the foundation of the college.

-- The Arizona Legislature supported expansion plans for the campus, including the Health Sciences and Education Building (HSEB), which opened in July 2012.
-HSEB is a state-of-the-art, 268,000 square-foot, sixstory facility with lecture halls, a simulation center, clinical education suites, an anatomy lab, offices and various flexible classrooms.
+- The Health Sciences Education Building, which opened in July 2012, is a state-of-the-art, 268,000-square-foot, six-story facility with lecture halls, the Center for Simulation and Innovation, clinical education suites, an anatomy lab, offices and various flexible classrooms.

 Diversity Mission Statement